psolru/mikrotik-exporter/README.md

 `./mikrotik-exporter -address 10.10.0.1 -device my_router -password changeme -user prometheus`

 where `address` is the address of your router. `device` is the label name for the device in the metrics output to prometheus.
-The `user` and `password` are the ones you created for the exporter to use to access the API.
+The `username` and `password` are the ones you created for the exporter to use to access the API.

 User and password flags can be set with the `MIKROTIK_USER` and `MIKROTIK_PASSWORD` environment variables, respectively.

 ```
-MIKROTIK_USER=prometheus
+MIKROTIK_USERNAME=prometheus
 MIKROTIK_PASSWORD=changeme
 ./mikrotik-exporter -address 10.10.0.1 -device my_router
 ```